Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZGP_Illumination_sensor/application_implementation.md

 }
 ```

-- we will call this function 2 times in the code.
+- we will call this function 2 times in the code:

-  . in emberGpdAfPluginMainCallback (the function called after boot) so that if the node is already commissioned to a network and working from energy harvesting, measurement can be done as quickly as possible to immediately issue a report before lacking energy. following code should be placed before the   while (initStatus != SL_STATUS_OK) ; line.
+  - in emberGpdAfPluginMainCallback (the function called after boot) so that if the node is already commissioned to a network and working from energy harvesting, measurement can be done as quickly as possible to immediately issue a report before lacking energy. following code should be placed before the   while (initStatus != SL_STATUS_OK) ; line.
   it calls the the measurement function then tells the stack a report should be sent with the results.

   ```c